 4. Compare Quarterly Bonus Categories

-Just keep in mind that quarterly bonuses typically have a spending cap.
+Quarterly bonuses typically have a spending cap.
 For example, you may be limited to earning the bonus on the first $1,500 in purchases each quarter.
-And you'll need to opt in or active bonus categories each quarter to earn the higher rewards rate.
+Also, you'll need to opt in to activate bonus categories each quarter to earn the higher rewards rate.